From Open Houses to Offers and Negotiations

 You’ve reached the point in the home buying process where you’ve found a home that you want to put an offer on.
 So now what goes into making that offer, and what sort of homework should you do before making it?

-Your agent is your second pair of eyes in the home hunting process, but that shouldn’t stop you from getting a third or fourth opinion.
+Your agent is your second pair of eyes in the house-hunting process, but that shouldn’t stop you from getting a third or fourth opinion.
 If you have a friend or family member who has experience in home buying, or who works in home construction or home renovation, ask them along for a second walk-through.

 Take another look at your finances, and think beyond just the interest rates.
 At this point, you should be factoring in closing costs, property taxes, and maintenance on the home.
 A home that requires some repair at closing might get you a lower purchase price, but homes don’t get younger.
 Keep in mind that older homes will only require more repair down the road.
-Make sure you are up to date on all your finances and credit and are ready to apply for that final loan.
+Make sure you are up to date on all your finances and credit and are ready to apply for the final loan.

 Making an Offer

-Now that you’ve zeroed in on the home you want to buy, it’s time to make that all-important offer.
-In homebuying, the offer is much more than a verbal ask, or a number written down on a piece of paper.
+Now that you’ve zeroed in on the home you want to buy, it’s time to make the all-important offer.
+In home buying, the offer is much more than a verbal ask, or a number written down on a piece of paper.
 There are a number of details that go into the offer, including timelines, contingencies, and earnest money, which should be fine-tuned to appeal to the seller while still getting you the best price for the home.
 You’ll spend time fine-tuning your offer with your agent (points noted below), who will represent you in the final negotiation.